orcakataanonimyzer/74d9bb54-df04-11e9-a6f0-8e0b6a968b0c/README.md

 ### Tests

-All tests are defined in the \test folder
+All tests are defined in the \test folder.
-To run the tests
+To run the tests:

 \$ npm test